tezos-commons/baseDAO/docs/specification.md

 Once a proposal is submitted, everyone can vote on it as long as they have enough unfrozen tokens.
 One unfrozen token is required for one vote.
 The tokens are frozen for the duration of voting.
-Voting period is specified for the whole smart contract and can be updated by the administrator.
+Voting period is specified for the whole smart contract and can be updated by the administrator; on update, the existing proposals are also affected.
 It's possible to vote positively or negatively.
 After the voting ends, the contract is "flushed" by calling a dedicated entrypoint.